abouthalf/js-tdd-skeleton/README.md

-# TDD Skeleton project for JavaScript web-applications
+# TDD skeleton project for JavaScript web-applications

 This is a skeleton project which includes: